 Has your state passed laws related to assault and/or harassment of sports officials, officials’ liability and independent contractor status?
 State laws criminalizing attacks and harassment of officials serve as a deterrent and tell prosecutors, judges and juries that such acts are to be taken seriously.
 Limited liability laws are an added protection to exempt officials (sometimes only volunteer officials) from liability for injuries unless they are grossly negligent.
 Independent contractor laws classify officials as such — at least for the purposes of workers’ compensation.

-Sports officials should be able to perform their duties without threat of personal injury, administrative hearings or litigation because of their game calls.
-Being a referee or umpire is no easy task.
-State legislators can show support for the men and women who officiate on the courts, fields and ice by passing laws to protect them.
+While the scope of state legislation varies, sports officials should be able to perform their duties without threat of personal injury, administrative hearings or litigation because of their game calls.
+State legislators can show support for those who officiate by passing laws to protect them.

-NASO has been bringing attention to assault, liability and independent contractor issues for years.
-The map, updated for 2016, displays the states that have passed laws dealing with those issues.
-There are currently 21 states that have officiating assault laws (including 19 with criminal laws and two with civil statutes), 16 with limited liability legislation and 14 states with independent contractor laws.
-How does your state match up with others?
+NASO has been bringing attention to assault/harassment, liability and independent contractor issues for years.
+The map, updated for 2023, displays the states that have passed laws dealing with those issues.
+There are currently 22 states that have officiating assault and/or harassment laws (including 20 with criminal laws and two with civil statutes), 17 with limited liability legislation and 15 states with independent contractor laws.
+In addition, three states — Idaho, Washington and Missouri — have supportive resolutions for officials.
+How does your state match up?
 If there is work to be done, consider getting involved in pushing for legislation.

 Share with your association what other states have done in terms of legislation.
 Move forward united.
 You can also work to get other officials associations in the area or your state association to back your cause.